dimyme/bmwiki/6-Tips-&-Tricks.md

 use Bitmessage over Tornet [settings](http://fossilrepos.sourceforge.net/srv.fsl/450/wiki?name=TORnet+settings)

 ***
+wondered why after "HELP / CONTACT SUPPORT" a commit hash sometimes showed, sometimes not?

+It is shown **only** if you run from the git repo.
+Running from a copied /src/ subdir will not success displaying the hash.

+***

 * Reduce the "log level" to have smaller "debug.log" files, or none at all. edit a text file "logger.dat" [accordingly](https://docs.python.org/2/library/logging.config.html#logging.config.fileConfig): how to [do it](https://bitmessage.org/forum/index.php?topic=4820.msg11163#msg11163)  to reduce logging,  edit a text file .../src/logger.dat   with content: